 July 2021: St. Philip's College, S.T.R.E.A.M.
 Lecture and Performing Arts Series - San Antonio, TXThe S.T.R.E.A.M.
-Series has been established to provide St. Philip’s College students and the local community with direct exposure to innovative artists, scholars, scientists, engineers, writers, poets and musicians and to cultivate an environment of active intellectual engagement across disciplines.
+Series was established to provide St. Philip’s College students and the local community with direct exposure to innovative artists, scholars, scientists, engineers, writers, poets, and musicians and to cultivate an environment of active intellectual engagement across disciplines.

 March 2020: M.A.A.
 Colloquium – University of Maryland, College Park, MD